willroberts/duelyst.org/index.md

 If you'd like to contribute to the project, start with the README above.

-Once that's done, check out our [Contributor Guide](https://github.com/open-duelyst/duelyst/blob/main/CONTRIBUTING.md).
+Once that's done, check out our [Contributor Guide](https://github.com/open-duelyst/duelyst/blob/main/docs/CONTRIBUTING.md).

 ### Learn how to deploy OpenDuelyst

 OpenDuelyst is deployed to [AWS ECS](https://aws.amazon.com/ecs/) with [Terraform](https://www.terraform.io/docs).

-The deployment process is documented [here](https://github.com/open-duelyst/duelyst/blob/main/terraform/README.md).
+The infrastructure is documented [here](https://github.com/open-duelyst/duelyst/blob/main/docs/infrastructure/README.md).